ratgdo/homekit-ratgdo/README.md

 > If you do not set a new SSID and password within 10 minutes of booting into soft AP mode then the ratgdo will reboot as normal and connect to the previously set WiFi network SSID.

 > [!NOTE]
 > On changing the SSID in soft AP mode the ratgdo attempts to connect to the new WiFi network.
-If that fails then the ratgdo will reset to the old SSID and password and reboot.
+If that fails, then the ratgdo will reset to the old SSID and password, remove any Access Point lock, and reboot.

 > [!WARNING]
-> Soft AP has an _advanced_ mode.
-If you select this then the full list of discovered networks are shown, including the same network SSID broadcast by multiple access points.
+> The soft AP page has an _advanced_ mode.
+If you select this then the full list of discovered networks are shown, including same network SSID's broadcast by multiple access points.
 Selecting a WiFi network in advanced mode locks the device to a specific WiFi access point by its __unique hardware BSSID__.
-If that access point goes offline, or you replace it, then the device will __NOT connect__ to WiFi.
-> Use advanced mode with extreme caution.
+If that access point goes offline, or you replace it, then the device will __NOT connect__ to WiFi. __Use advanced mode with extreme caution__.

 ## How do I upgrade?

 Over-the-Air (OTA) updates are supported, either directly from GitHub or by selecting a firmware binary file on your computer.
 Follow the steps below to update:

 * Navigate to your ratgdo's ip address where you will see the devices webpage, Click `Firmware Update`

+> [!NOTE]
 > When you open Firmware Update the ratgdo device performs a flash memory CRC check.
 If this fails a warning message is shown.
-Please see the Flash CRC Errors section below before proceeding.
+Please see the [Flash CRC Errors](#flash-crc-errors) section below before proceeding.

 [![ota](docs/ota/ota.png)](#ota)
 * Update from Github